BartzikWebdesign/wp-event-organiser-extended-admin-interface/README.md

 Prerequisite is the paid Pro version of WP Event Organizer Pro.

 This plugin is not directly related to WP Event Organizer or the authors.

+# Installation
+1. Download source as a zip archive
+2. Copy the unpacked zip archive to /wp-contents/plugins or upload the zip archive via plugins > install plugin in the admin interface